Implicit Neural Representation-Based Continuous Single Image Super-Resolution: An Empirical Benchmark: Conclusion and discussion

 \section{Conclusion and discussion}

 In this study, we presented a unifying and comprehensive framework for an empirical analysis of existing INR-based ASSR methods.
 Specifically, we conducted a diverse set of experiments to investigate the impact of training configurations, including variations in objective design, optimization strategies, and scaling laws.
 We presented a detailed evaluation of existing methods under diverse training settings, utilizing multiple image quality assessment (IQA) metrics, alongside a qualitative assessment of perceptual improvements achieved through targeted training strategies.
-An aggregated ranking was introduced that identifies the true performance of each architecture across diverse training settings.
+An aggregated ranking framework was introduced that identifies the true performance of each architecture across diverse training settings.
 Finally, we provide a centralized and fully reproducible code repository to support future research extensions and promote transparent, fair comparisons among existing and forthcoming techniques.

 The key insights resulting from this empirical study include: 1) Existing INR-based methods have largely stabilized, approaching a saturation point, as reflected by the marginal performance gains observed.
 2) Training configurations have a significant impact on model performance and cannot be neglected, as careful tuning can lead to meaningful improvements across architectures.
-3) Targeted perceptual improvements can be achieved through focused training, as demonstrated by the proposed loss function improving texture fidelity.
+3) Targeted perceptual improvements can be achieved through focused training, as demonstrated by the use of auxiliary loss functions resulting in improved texture fidelity.
 Additionally, model architecture choices and carefully controlled training configurations show a strong relationship with performance across different IQA metrics.
-4) Scaling laws, previously unexplored for INR-based ASSR, are shown to hold, as demonstrated by performance gains achieved through increased model complexity, training costs, and enhanced training data diversity.
+4) Scaling laws, previously unexplored for INR-based ASSR, are shown to hold, as demonstrated by performance gains achieved through increased model complexity, training compute, and enhanced training data diversity.

 Finally, based on the conducted experiments and analysis, we identify the following areas for future research: